NJ Contractor Registration No. 13VH04670800 - Joseph Routis, General Manager

 This divergence in price is caused by a blessing in disguise for America as a nation; cheap plentiful natural gas that was previously un-accessible before the advancement in Hydraulic Fracturing (fracking).
 We are now at the very beginning of America's second industrialization.

-Below, Handymen of America gives you its un-bias take on what this could mean to heating fuel costs.
+Below, Handymen of America gives you its un-bias take on what this could mean to heating fuel costs for home and business in New Jersey.

 Hydraulic Fracturing of natural gas or fracking for short is going to help revolutionize America's second industrial dominance.
 It will bring worldwide investments to America in order to take advantage of the plentiful and low price of energy (natural gas) as feedstock.
 This in turn will bring back jobs as America becomes a manufacturing base for other nations.